Horizon-test-org/horizon-sdv-tst/README.md

 This section outlines the steps to trigger a GitHub Actions workflow.
 Before proceeding, it is recommended to fork this repository into your private GitHub account.

 The GitHub Actions Workflow has been configured to trigger if changes are either pushed to the `main` branch or any branch starting with `feature/` or `release/`.
 The workflow also gets trigger when pull requests are targeted toward the `main` branch.
 Provided, in both cases the changes are within `terraform/` directory.

+> Note: Terraform apply workflows run only when changes are pushed or pull requests are targeted towards the `main` branch, otherwise Terraform plan only runs are triggered.

 After forking the repository and configuring the required GCP IAM and Admin resources, as well as creating the necessary GitHub secrets, follow the steps below.